 By Aytan Gahramanova, PhD student in Dublin City University

-What was beyond the move for the unprecedented crackdown against civil society in 2014 and for its subsequent relative softening in 2016?
-I argue that the reason behind the crackdown was geopolitical, while the recent softening of repression is the result of commitments before the international loan giving institutions in terms of human rights.
+What led to the government’s unprecedented crackdown against civil society in Azerbaijan in 2014 and to its subsequent relative softening towards the same in 2016?
+I argue that the reason behind the crackdonw was geopolitical, and that the followed softening of repression can be explained by Azerbaijan commitments towards various loan giving insitution such as IMF, World Bank and etc.

-Nevertheless, on 20 December 2016, the WB approved a $400 mln loan to Azerbaijan to develop TANAP, the central part of Southern Gas Corridor.
-Although European bank loans are legally tied to the European Charter for Fundamental Rights to ensure they are in line with EU promotion of human rights and the rule of law, this is not good news for Azerbaijani civil society which was once more assured that the current geopolitical context overshadows human rights issues importance in decision-making process of the West with regard to Azerbaijan.
+In December 20, 2016, the WB approved a $400 mln loan to Azerbaijan to develop TANAP, the central part of Southern Gas Corridor.
+Although European bank loans are legally tied to the European Charter for Fundamental Rights to ensure they are in line with EU promotion of human rights and the rule of law, this was not good news for Azerbaijani civil society which was once more assured that the current geopolitical context overshadows human rights issues importance in decision-making process of the West with regard to Azerbaijan.

 The views and opinions expressed by the author(s) on this blog do not necessarily reflect the opinions and views of CASPIAN or the universities affiliated to the project.